Five Species That Make Great Indoor Bonsai

 5. Fukien Tea

-The fukien tea tree, or carmona retusa, named for the province of Southern China where it is native, can grow to more than a dozen feet if planted in the ground outside.
-But it also thrives indoors, and it is one of the most popular mass-produced indoor bonsai species offered for sale by roadside vendors, fair vendors, and big box retailers.
+The Fukien tea tree, also called Carmona retusa or Ehretia microphylla, named for the province of Southern China where it is native, can grow to more than a dozen feet if planted in the ground outside.
+But it also thrives indoors, and it is one of the most popular mass-produced indoor bonsai species offered for sale by roadside vendors, fair vendors, and big-box retailers.

 Indoor Bonsai Care